JeffreyDinackus/QuickEscape.tech/README.md

-# QuickEscape.Tech, a project for hooacks 2023
+# QuickEscape.Tech, a project for hoohacks 2023

 # The purpose of this app is to get people who are feeling uncomfortable or threatened out of dates by giving them the out of a fake phone call or text message of their choosing.